IChowdhury01/Quantum-NLP-Circuit-Visualizer-and-Text-Classifier/README.md

    - The string diagrams have a syntax-based model, understanding the context of word ordering in the sentence (i.e. "Rabbits chase dogs" is interpreted differently from "Dogs chase rabbits".
 3. The string diagram is rewritten and normalized to reduce computational overhead and training time.
 4. The string diagram is parametrized (transformed) into a quantum circuit (for quantum computers) or tensor network (for classical computers)
-   - Quantum circuits can be visualized in multiple ways.
-We show 3 different circuit visualizations: DisCoPy, pytket, and tket.
+   - We show 3 different visualizations of the same circuit: DisCoPy, pytket, and tket.
-5. By sending many sentences into this pipeline, we can train a model off the quantum circuits to perform specific NLP tasks, like classification.
+5. By sending many sentences into this pipeline, we can train a model off their quantum circuits to perform specific NLP tasks, like classification.

 Each step of the process is visualized through the diagrams below: Raw string diagram -> Normalized string diagram -> Tket quantum circuit.
 ![1](docs/screenshots/RabbitsStringDiagram.PNG)